ppapageo/cpp-codegen/README.md

 ```
 Run Convolution example
 -------------------
-To demonstrate the benefits to performance, two optimized functions for the convolution operation are generated
+To demonstrate the potential benefits to performance, two optimized functions for the convolution operation are generated
 * 1. Substitute the loop boundary variables with their runtime values

 * 2. Completely eliminate the 2 innermost loops traversing the kernel